An Evening with Elmore and Gwendolyn Putts, the Neighbors Next Door: Play Synopsis

-An Evening with Elmore & Gwendolyn Putts, The Neighbors Next Door, is a musical comedy farce that reveals one late afternoon in the life of a suburban family of nerds.
-The Putts are so dysfunctional, in fact, that when victimized and held captive by a home invader, a crazed biker named “Helmet Head” they thwart his plans to rob them and instead recruit him into their family.
+An Evening with Elmore and Gwendolyn Putts, The Neighbors Next Door, is a musical comedy farce that reveals one late afternoon in the life of a suburban family of nerds.
+The Putts are so dysfunctional, in fact, that when victimized and held captive by a home invader, a crazed biker named "Helmet Head" they thwart his plans to rob them and instead recruit him into their family.

 Roles and cast

 Wisconsin

 (+ denotes member of A.E.A.)